splashdot/splashdot.github.io/NFT/index.md

 | SHA1       | bcff8fc3b1e98c10b168fcb5c61a56b51092dda1|
 | SHA256     | 087f89fb729da54b2f2e2f68266c2f4fa51f7b14ecb5d6b7b0c550d9f8d64e88|

 The binary is a Portable Executable (PE) written in dotNET, and can be entirely decompiled.
-Although it appears to employ some basic obfuscation, the code is easy to read and immediately tells us the main purpose of the binary in this `case-switch` contained in the `Main()`:
+Although it appears to employ some basic obfuscation, the code is easy to read and immediately tells us the main purpose of the binary in this `switch` statement contained in the `Main()`:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/NFT/images/discord_download.png)<br />

 It downloads a file with `.png` extension from Discord, reverses it and treats is like a ByteArray.
 Doesn't really sound like a PNG, does it?
-Take a look at the file last bytes:
+Take a look at the file's last bytes:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/NFT/images/dll.png)<br />